travis-ci/docs-travis-ci-com/docs/user/build-configuration.md

 ### Groovy

-Currently Groovy projects can only be tested against JDK 6.
+Currently Groovy projects can be tested against Oracle JDK 7, OpenJDK 7 and OpenJDK 6.
 Support for multiple JDKs will be added eventually.

 Learn more in our [Groovy guide](/docs/user/languages/groovy/)

 ### Java

-Currently Java projects can only be tested against JDK 6.
+Currently Java projects can be tested against Oracle JDK 7, OpenJDK 7 and OpenJDK 6.
 Support for multiple JDKs will be added eventually.

 Learn more in our [Java guide](/docs/user/languages/java/)